TEAMMATES/teammates-ops/community.md

 Snr developers are the most junior members of the core team.
 They do not have additional duties other than that common to all core team members.

-### Area Lead

-Area leads are team members in charge of particular aspects of the project.

-Area leads have the following duties:
-* Act as the first point of contact for an issue requiring triage or a PR requiring review, if the issue falls in their portfolio (as determined by the issue labels).
-* Perform maintenance tasks regularly in their portfolio area.
-For example:
-  * For feature-related areas: fixing bugs, testing for correctness and performance, paying off code-related technical debts.
-  * For DevOps: researching new development tools or alternative workflow to be adopted, updating third-party dependencies.
-    * In addition, the area lead for DevOps will have a "push" access to the ops repository.
-  * For documentation: making sure they are updated and relevant.

 ### Project Lead